Matminator/steen_data_processing_ML/README.md

 ## Instructions

-clone the repository to where you whant to work with the data:
+Clone the repository to the location where you want to work with the data:
 ```
 git clone https://github.com/Matminator/steen_data_processing_ML.git
 ```

-Go to the file steen_processing/ugly_submitter.py and select the number of divides (800 should be fine) of the data and put the path to your data:
+Go to the file steen_processing/ugly_submitter.py and set the number of data divisions (800 should work well) and specify the path to your data:
 ```python
 # --- Inpus -------------
 num_divides = 800
 input_traj_name = '../md_run.traj'
 # -----------------------
 ```

-Then run the ugly_submitter.py script i.e.:
+Run the ugly_submitter.py script:
 ```
 ml ASE
 python ugly_submitter.py
 ```
-This will submit #num_divides jobs to Nifelhime
+This will submit #num_divides jobs to Niflheim.

 How to load the data:
 ```python